 12 Garden Themed Cafes & Restaurants In Singapore – To Take You Out Of This World

-In the garden city of Singapore, garden themed cafes and restaurants are gaining popularity – no less than 10 opened last year.
+In the garden city of Singapore, garden themed cafes and restaurants are gaining popularity – no less than 10 opened in a year.

 Have you realised that the 3 high profile character themed cafes – Hello Kitty Orchid Garden at Changi Airport T3, Pompompurin Cafe at Orchard Central, and Gudetama Café at Suntec City are ALL Garden-themed?
 Yes, for Gudetama Café, walk to the other side where the fountain supposedly is.